 So, if a child is having a hard time keeping up in math, it’s important to act now.
 Fortunately, there are many tell-tale signs that a child is falling behind—parents simply need to know what to look for.

 “When kids get stuck on a math idea, they aren’t likely to speak up.
 They’ll often just sit there, fall behind, and then become frustrated with their homework and classwork.
 Eventually, they can simply give up.
 Clearly, it’s important that parents address this problem early on so they can take the necessary steps to get their children back on track.
-The first step is recognizing that a problem exists,” said Lesa Bishop, owner of the Mathnasium of Highlands Ranch.
+The first step is recognizing that a problem exists,” said Chris Lee, Owner of the Mathnasium of Johns Creek franchise.

 Below are six signs that suggest a child is struggling with math.